Beaulieu Park railway station: History

-It opened ahead of schedule on 26 October 2025, at a cost of £175 million.
-The station was originally planned to open at the end of 2025 or 2026.
-Several bus routes were extended to serve the new station.
-As part of constructing the new station, Murphy has laid 5156 m of new rail, reused 1768 m of rail, 14 new railway signals and 36.5 km of new overhead line equipment (OLE).

-On 27 October 2025, Sir James Cleverly MP and Lord Peter Hendy, the Minister of State for Rail, officially opened the station.

-Design
+Facilities

 The station has accessible toilets, waiting rooms and two footbridges (of which one has step-free access) connecting three 250 m platforms.
 The layout allows fast trains to use the central loop to overtake the stopping service.
 There is room for around 800 cars in two separate car parks, with 500 spaces for bicycles and a bus interchange.

 The main station building has a brick-clad structure, underneath a larch glulam canopy supported on independent pillars.
 The National Rail logo hangs from the canopy and the station's name is in large metal lettering.
 The ticket hall has free-standing retail units, a ticket gate line and a row of ticket machines, but does not have a ticket office.

 Services

 All services at Beaulieu Park are operated by Greater Anglia, using electric multiple units.

 The typical off-peak service in trains per hour (tph) is: